 In 1988, the tug was acquired by McKeil Marine Limited of Hamilton, Ontario.
 Where she was renamed as the Alice A.

-In 2002, she was fitted with a Bludworth designed coupling system and an upper pilothouse with an height of eye of 51(ft) 6(in) from minimum operating draft.
+In 2002, McKeil Marine Limited rebuilt the tug with a Bludworth coupler system, and an upper wheelhouse.
+And, was renamed as the William J. Moore.
 The converted tug was married to a converted dry cargo barge named the McLeary's Spirit.

-Although, she is owned by K-Sea Transportation Partnership.
-The tug retains the same charter she has been on for the last ten years, to Nova Scotia, McKeil and continues to sail under the Canadian Flag.
+In 2005, the unit was acquired by the K-Sea of Canada Corporation.
+A subsidy of the K-Sea Transportation Partnership of East Brunswick, New Jersey. where the tug and the barge retained their names.
+Although, she was owned by K-Sea Transportation Partnership.
+The tug retained the same charter she has been on for the previous ten years, to Nova Scotia, McKeil.
+Where she continued to sail under the Canadian Flag.

-In 2012, the tug was "Laid Up" Curacao, Canada.
+In 2012, the tug was "laid up" at Curacao, Canada.

 In 2012, the unit was acquired by undisclosed interests.
 And, departed Curacao, Canada to commence operations at Curacao in the Caribbean Sea.